 - Bringing your case to trial

 When a pedestrian is hurt, more than one person may be at fault.
-It could be the driver, the owner of the sidewalk or parking lot, or the pedestrian himself.
-Your attorney will know how to properly assess your case.
+It could be the driver, the sidewalk or parking lot owner, or the pedestrian himself.
+Our investigation will uncover the cause of the accident and identify the party whose negligence results in financial liability.
+Your attorney will know how to assess your case properly.

 Were You a Pedestrian Hurt in an Accident?
-Call an Experienced Ft.
+Call a Ft.
 Lauderdale Pedestrian Accident Lawyer Today for Help

 If you or someone you know was hurt in a pedestrian accident, don’t delay.
 You may be entitled to substantial compensation for your injuries.
 You need a skilled, experienced attorney.
-We are the dedicated lawyers at Sibley Dolman, conveniently located in Fort Lauderdale, Florida.
-Call us right away at 754-208-1130 or contact us online.
+We are the lawyers at Dolman Law Group, Accident Injury Lawyers, PA, and Dolman Law conveniently located in Fort Lauderdale, Florida.
+Call us right away at (754) 208-1130 or contact us online.
 We know pedestrian accidents and how to best present your case and injuries.
-We will help you — our core mission is serving your best interests.
+We will help you – our core mission is serving your best interests.

 What Our Clients Have to Say: